of pages: 432

 Thank you, NetGalley and Random House UK for the copy of the advanced copy in exchange for my honest review.

-- The Girl She Wanted: A book Review
+- The Night She Disappeared: A Book Review

 Follow me on: